 copied their information from here and usually do not ever update.
 Since

 2002, I've been updating the information every day but Christmas; so if you see

-Coastal Georgia, including the Savannah area U-Pick Farms and Orchards, by county
+Coastal Georgia, including the Savannah area U-Pick Farms and Orchards in 2020, by county

 Click on the resources drop-down above, if you need a county map.

 New: If you are looking for

 wineries in Georgia for a tour or tasting, see this page.

 Louanna Grimes - Strawberries

 190 Joe Smith Road, Baxley, GA 31513.
 Open: Call before you

 3804 County Farm Road, Baxley, GA 31513.
 Phone 912-367-2363 or Phone: